 The wool we use is Himalayan wool which is sourced in Tibet from Himalayan sheep.
 It is a rich and robust wool with it’s strength coming from the amount of natural lanolin present in each fibre, making it durable and naturally stain resistant.

-We import our pure silk from China and comes straight from the silk worm.
+The silk we use is imported from China and comes directly from the silk worm.

 Aloe is a strong fibre we recommend for high-traffic areas.
 It is extremely strong with a profound texture and is made from the fibre of a nettle plant.

 All materials are processed and hand-spun in our own Atelier, meaning we can customize and adapt the yarns to perfectly suit the project.
 Giving the choice between extremely fine yarn or a thick and textured one.